alonitac/DevOpsBootcampUPES/tutorials/linux_io_redirection.md

 Regular expressions (Regex) allow us to create and match a pattern in a given string.
 Regex are used to replace text in a string, validate string format, extract a substring from a string based on a pattern match, and much more!

-Regex is out of this course’ scope, but you are highly encouraged to learn regex yourself.
-There are so many systems and configurations that you’ll be required for regex skills!
+Regex is out of this course' scope, but you are highly encouraged to learn regex yourself.
+There are so many systems and configurations that you'll be required for regex skills!

 Learn Regex: https://regexone.com/